List of missions to the outer planets

 Montage of planets and some moons that the two Voyager spacecraft have visited and studied.
 It is the only program that visited all four outer planets.

 A total of nine spacecraft have been launched on missions that involve visits to the outer planets; all nine missions involve encounters with Jupiter, with four spacecraft also visiting Saturn.
-One spacecraft, Voyager 2, also visited Uranus and Neptune.
+Only one spacecraft, Voyager 2, has visited Uranus and Neptune.
 The nine missions include two, Ulysses and New Horizons, whose primary objectives were not outer planets, but which flew past Jupiter to gain gravity assists en route to a polar orbit around the Sun (Ulysses), and to Pluto (New Horizons).
 Pluto was considered a planet at the time that New Horizons launched, but was reclassified as a dwarf planet.
 Cassini–Huygens also flew past Jupiter for a gravity assist on its mission to explore Saturn.

 Only three of the missions to the outer planets have been orbiters: Galileo orbited Jupiter for eight years, while Cassini orbited Saturn for thirteen years.
 Juno has been orbiting Jupiter since 2016.